awsandy/secure-ds-workshop-terraform/README.md

 Instead we will use Terraform to:

-* provision and populate the ECR repo
+* Provision and populate the ECR repo.
-* Create the VPC, subnets, VPC Endpoints, IAM Roles and Policies
+* Create the VPC, subnets, VPC Endpoints, IAM Roles and Policies.
-* The SageMaker domain needed by the lab
+* Create the SageMaker domain needed by the lab.
-* The Code Artifact repos - populated with the required packages
+* Create the Code Artifact repos - populated with the required packages.
-* The Service Catalog products for the environment and user profiles
+* Create the Service Catalog products for provisioning the secure team environment and SageMaker user profiles.

 ----

-## Prepare modified Cloud formation
+## Prepare modified CloudFormation

 ### Step 00 - Copy modified CloudFormation